hn/ginlong-solis/README.md

 Flashing the ESPhome image (replacing 2ndboot and old main app altogether) is as simple as

 ```
-python -m esphome upload solis-inv-esphome.yaml --device /dev/ttyUSB0
+python3 -m esphome upload solis-inv-esphome.yaml --device /dev/ttyUSB0
 ```

+After flashing, you can reconnect the S3 WiFi stick to the inverter and the integration will magically appear in Home Assistant.
-For subsequent uploads you can disconnect the serial port and OTA-upload the firmware:
+For subsequent uploads you can simply OTA-upload the firmware:

 ```
-python -m esphome upload solis-inv-esphome.yaml --device <ipaddress>
+python3 -m esphome upload solis-inv-esphome.yaml --device <ipaddress>
 ```

 :bulb: Matching the EMW3080 datasheet, one should actually use the `generic-rtl8710bn-2mb-788k` board profile